FudaWiki/fudawiki-files/kabufuda/games/kujuroku.md

 - If there are 3 cards of the same month on the field, the dealer takes 2 of those 3 cards and puts them in their capture pile.

-> What happens if 4 cards of the same number are dealt to the table has not been attested - usually a misdeal is declared (since these 4 cards are impossible to capture); In this case, the cards are thrown in, shuffled again, and re-dealt.
-Other rules should probably be agreed upon as a house rule.
+> If 4 cards of the same number are dealt to the table, then a **misdeal** is declared (since these 4 cards are impossible to capture); In this case, the cards are thrown in, shuffled again, and re-dealt.
-{.is-warning}
+{.is-info}

 ## Join-in/Drop-out Phase